fraterrisus/walkthroughs/dragon-wars/index.md

 - [1] *Swim*: Allows you to navigate difficult waters safely.
 - [1] *Tracker*: Allows you to follow tracks you find in the ground.
 - [1] *Bureaucracy*: Skill in oration, convincing people you're on their side, and navigating authority figures who want things from you.
 - [10/2] *Druid Magic, High Magic, Sun Magic*: Allows access to magic schools.
 Increases effective AV when casting spells requiring an attack roll.
-Also sets the upper bound on POWER for variable-cost spells (2 * ranks).
+Also sets the upper bound on Power for variable-cost spells (2 * ranks).
 - [5/2] *Low Magic*: Required before you can take any other magic skill.
 - [—] *Merchant*: An easter egg; the designers added support for this skill and even wrote a few encounters that use it, but removed it from the "level up" screen for some reason.
 It's inaccessible unless you hex-edit your characters, so don't worry about trying to spend CP on it.
 - [2] *Axes, Flails, Maces, Swords, Two-Handers, Bows, Crossbows, Thrown Weapons*: Weapon skills.
 Increases effective AV when using weapons of that class.